one-ware/one-ware.com/blog/2024-03-15-beta/index.md

 ### Project System

-OneWare Studio features a project system that is simple and no more limited to any choice of tools.
+ONE WARE Studio features a project system that is simple and no more limited to any choice of tools.
 This means that extensions can add their own properties.

 Project files feature the `.fpaproj` extension and can look this way:
 ```json